0x0bloodyknight/kotatogram-desktop/.github/CONTRIBUTING.md

 If your feature couldn't be added to official Telegram Desktop (e.g. new feature), you can try to [submit a pull request here][pr].

-Following contributions are accepted to Kotatogram Desktop:
+Following contributions are accepted to Prestongram Desktop:

 * Bug fixes and improvements
 * New features